AntoineRondelet/sgx-playground/notes.md

 #### Enclave signature

-**Measurement:** As an enclave is instantiated in a trusted environment, an accurate and protected recording of its identity is taken.
+- **Measurement:** As an enclave is instantiated in a trusted environment, an accurate and protected recording of its identity is taken.
-**Attestation:** Demonstrating to other entities that a particular environment was instantiated in the correct manner.
+- **Attestation:** Demonstrating to other entities that a particular environment was instantiated in the correct manner.
-**Sealing:** Enabling data belonging to the trusted environment to be bound to it such that it can be restored only when the trusted environment is restored.
+- **Sealing:** Enabling data belonging to the trusted environment to be bound to it such that it can be restored only when the trusted environment is restored.

 The enclave signature contains information that allows the Intel SGX architecture to detect whether any portion of the enclave has been tampered with.
 This allows an enclave to prove that it has been loaded in EPC correctly and it can be trusted.
 The hardware only verifies the enclave measurement when an enclave is loaded.

-**Structure of an enclave signature:**
+##### Structure of an enclave signature

 - Enclave measurement: A 256-bit hash that identifies the code and initial data to be placed inside the enclave.
 - The enclave author's public key: Used to identify the enclave author
 - The security version number of the enclave